Optimization with delay-induced bifurcations: Theoretical basis for the delay-based optimization: bifurcations

-Namely, we hypothesized that in (\ref{GDS_delay}) with a multi-well $V$ the increase of $\tau$ should induce a sequence of homoclinic bifurcations and eliminate local attractors one by one.
-To verify this hypothesis, in \cite{Janson_two-well_delay_2019} we analysed a scalar version of (\ref{GDS_delay}) with the multi-well landscape $V$ of the simplest form, namely, a two-well landscape $V$, such that $V \infty$ as $|x| \infty$.
-We discovered that the growth of $\tau$ leads to a chain of homoclinic bifurcations, which destroy attractors localised around the landscape minima, and to the birth of a large attractor embracing both minima of $V$.
-Although the nature of homoclinic bifurcations varied depending on the local features of $V$, these were not very important in the sense that, one way or another, they caused the death of all (two in that case) local attractors at sufficiently large $\tau$.
-Within a finite range of sufficiently large values of $\tau$, a single large attractor exists, which embraces all fixed points and is chaotic for most values inside this interval.
-At $\tau$ above this range, the only attractor in the system is infinity.
+In \cite{Janson_two-well_delay_2021} global bifurcations were numerically analyzed in a scalar version of (\ref{GDS_delay}) with a two-well landscape $V$.
+It was found that the growth of $\tau$ leads to a chain of three homoclinic bifurcations, which destroy attractors localized around two minima of $V$, and to the birth of a large attractor embracing both minima.
+Although the nature of homoclinic bifurcations varied depending on the local features of $V$, these were not very important in the sense that, one way or another, they caused the death of both local attractors at sufficiently large $\tau$, and leaving a single large chaos embracing both minima.

-In this paper, based on the findings of \cite{Janson_two-well_delay_2019}, we explore the proposed approach in application to utility functions with more than two wells.
-Namely, we analyse bifurcations induced by the increase from zero of the delay $\tau$ in the following system